thirdweb-dev/typescript-sdk/docs/sdk.dropmodule.lazymint.md

 > Warning: This API is now obsolete.
 >
 > - The function has been deprecated.
-Use `mintBatch` instead.
+Use `createBatch` instead.
 >

 <b>Signature:</b>